muratk5n/thirdwave/en/README.md

 ---

 IOW how to do incremental fixes on an incremental fix which itself wasn't good enough to begin with..
-Kind of like battery electric cars.
+Reminds me battery electric cars.

 "Dems weigh new plan to defuse Obamacare subsidy bomb"